 Fructose has the same formula as glucose but a different structure, consisting of a 4 carbon and 1 oxygen ring.
 For this reason it is said to be an isomer of glucose, and has the following structure.

 A disaccharide is made up of two monosaccharides and has the general formula Cn(H2O)n-1.
 Examples of them include maltose and sucrose.
 But before we look at them, let's take a look at how disaccharides are formed.

 In the condensation reaction, an OH from one of the monosaccharides and H from the other are removed and produce water.
 Leaving an oxygen atom that acts as the bond between the two molecules.
 This is called a glycosidic bond.
 The breaking up of a disaccharide is a hydrolysis reaction and involves the addition of water.
 Maltose and sucrose are composed as follows.

 A polysaccharide is a carbohydrate polymer where the monomers (single units) are monosaccharides.
 The monomers are joined by glycosidic links, they tend to be insoluble (do not dissolve) and have a very dull taste.

-As mentioned in the introduction, carbohydrates are extremely important in life, and in the table below are just a few examples of the fundamental uses of carbohydrates.
+As mentioned in the introduction, carbohydrates are extremely important in life, the table below outlines just a few examples of the fundamental uses of carbohydrates.